mstacm/executive-wiki/roles/treasurer.rst

 + **Accounts within the Account** - Our bank account is currently separated into 2 division: ACM and PickHacks
 + **Bank Card** - ACM currently has 2 Bank Cards, one for each Account (ACM and Pickhacks).
 SIG-Hack is responsible for the Pickhacks card while you are responsible for the ACM card.
 It's resting home is within the cash box.
 The Treasurer should know where the card is at all times.
 + **Check Book** - ACM has one check book, it belongs in the cash box.
 No one, for any reason, should need to take the check book out of the cash box but you.
 The Treasurer wlil sign all the checks.
 If we need more checks, simply talk to someone at a physical Phelps County Bank Location
-+ **If You Ever Get Lost** - Talk to someone that works at Pheps County Bank, they are nice people and know that you are a lost college student (and are used to them).
++ **If You Ever Get Lost** - Talk to someone that works at Phelps County Bank, they are nice people and know that you are a lost college student (and are used to them).

 School Account
 ^^^^^^^^^^^^^^